 Miami has always always been on the cutting edge of American pop and r&b music.
 In 1942, the NAACP’s historic internationally distributed magazine The Crisis published a special feature on Miami’s extensive nightlife and entertainment.

-And with the Miami Times newspaper being one of the longest running African-American newspapers in America, there is a treasure of historical data showing just how action packed the concert scene of Miami was even way back in 1948 and 1949, the years Henry Stone set up his Seminole Distribution company in a little warehouse on Flagler street.
+This phenomenon is also well documented in the Miami Times newspaper, one of the longest running African-American newspapers in America; and there is a treasure trove of historical data showing just how action packed the concert scene of Miami was even way back in 1948 and 1949, the years Henry Stone set up his Seminole Distribution company in a little warehouse on Flagler street.

-Here are some of the concerts, shows, and clubs from Miami in 1948 and 1949:
+Here are some of the concerts, shows, and clubs from Miami in 1948 and 1949 that I found.

 Billie Holiday was known around the world, but in the deep south she had yet to tour.
 This tour announcement from Joe Glaser’s Associated Booking aimed to change that.

 At the Harlem Square Club, where Sam Cooke would later record his Live At The Harlem Square album, patrons enjoyed the sounds of Buddy Johnson and Ella Johnson for $1.50 admission.
 At the nearby Rockland Palace a week included a Midnight Ramble and Dance, a Blue Hour Floor Show and Dance, and an Amateur Show and Dance, as well as the announcement for Lionel Hampton booking.
 Jac Delancy took table reservations at 3-9134.

 At the Cafe Society you could celebrate Xmas In Nassau at Miami’s “Home of Calypso” with dancers, Rhumba Maniacs, masters of the bongo and conga drums, dancers, hosts and MC’s like Vicki Copez, James “The Voice” Wiley, and “Tops” Kimball.